Yeamy/SQLDataSet/README.md

 ```

 ### 5. Extra Field
-Data come from same row of ResultSet can unserialize into a extra field.
+Data come from same row of ResultSet can deserialize into an extra field.

 source table: